verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-DE-MSG-4] Revoke Authorization

 - Any authorized `operator` CAN execute this method on behalf of an `authority`.
+- `authority` CAN execute this method alone through a group proposal

 This method can be called directly by the following methods with no signer check: